-4513 Managerial Finance (3) SP, SU
+4513 Managerial Finance (3) SP

 An advanced study of the practice and policies applicable to the financial management of business enterprises, including sources and uses of funds, lines of credit, the placing of securities, and the role of the financial manager.
-Prerequisites: Finance 3703 with a grade of "C" or above.
+Prerequisite: Finance 3703 or Finance 4753 or Accounting 4753 with a grade of "C" or above.